biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Rarefying Data
 ~~~~~~~~~~~~~~

 For certain analyses such as those we are about to conduct, the data should be *rarefied*.
-This means that all the samples in the analysis will have their features, in this case OTUs, randomly subsampled to the same, desired number, reducing potential alpha and beta diversity biases.
-Samples with fewer than this number of features will be excluded, which can also be useful for excluding things like blanks.
+This means that all the samples in the analysis will have their features, in this case OTUs, randomly subsampled to the same desired number, reducing potential alpha and beta diversity biases.
+Samples with fewer than this number of features will be excluded, which can also be useful for excluding low abundance samples like blanks.
 To choose a good cutoff for your data, view the histogram that was made when we generated the summary of the data.

 .. figure::  images/histogram2.png
    :align:   center